-2. Central London Clinical Commissioning Group's vision for health and care in the area
+2. Central London Clinical Commissioning Group's vision for health and care in the area mary care is central to delivering this vision and improving people's experience of care.

 The CCG's vision is to:

 "improve the quality of care for individuals, carers, and families, empowering and supporting people to maintain independence and to lead full lives as active participants in their community".